dev-sekhar/deepwork1/README.md

 # Deep Work Time Manager

 A powerful, AI-enhanced productivity tool designed to help you master your time, sustain focus, and achieve your goals through structured deep work sessions.
+This is based on the book "Deep Work" by Cal Newport.

 ## 🚀 Features